NrgXnat/oasis-scripts/README.md

 A script has been created to help match up the data values.
 It takes as required input two CSV files of data that you must download from OASIS-3.
 For more information on that, see the "[Creating a CSV file](#creating-a-csv-file-for-use-with-these-scripts)" section of this README.

 When you set up your CSV files, the first two columns must contain specific IDs and be in a specific order.
 The first column in each spreadsheet MUST be the OASIS ID that contains a days-from-entry value at the end of it (e.g. `OAS30001_MR_d0000` in the MR session spreadsheet, and `OAS30003_ClinicalData_d0123`, etc.).
 The second column MUST be the OASIS subject ID (e.g. `OAS30001` in the MR session spreadsheet, and `OAS30003` in the ADRC Clinical Data entry spreadsheet).
 You can select these columns using the Edit Columns feature of an XNAT search.
-For more details on searching and editing displayed columns, see [OASIS on XNAT Central](https://wiki.xnat.org/central/oasis-on-xnat-central-60981641.html).
+For more details on searching, modifying which columns are displayed, and downloading spreadsheets, see the [OASIS on XNAT Central](https://wiki.xnat.org/central/oasis-on-xnat-central-60981641.html) page of the XNAT wiki.

 You must also determine which order you want to match in.
 In the script, each entry in "list1" will receive one matched entry from "list2" if a "list2" entry meets your days from entry distance criteria.